 Forestry 2 (F2) (1976 Tanker Pumper) Ford 1000 gpm pump and 2300 gallons of water.
-Is in poor shape and was disposed of in December 2007 as part of the plan to replace both F1 & F2 with the Mini-Pumper that will arrive in 2008.
+We disposed of this vehicle this year as part of a plan to replace this and Forestry 1 with one vehicle that was suitable for year-round usage.
+The vehicle purchased is listed as Engine 5.

-Utility Vehicles: The department has 3 utility vehicles as follows: Car 1 (2001, Chief's car - Fair condition) and is designed to be an emergency response vehicle and the primary command vehicle at major incidents.
-The vehicle has gone through 2 sets of ball joints, 4 complete sets of brakes and suffers from other mechanical problems and is recommended for replacement.
+Utility Vehicles: The department has 3 utility vehicles as follows: Car 1 (2008, Chief's car - Excellent condition) and is designed to be an emergency response vehicle and the primary command vehicle at major incidents.
+The vehicle was replaced in 2008.
 Car 2 (2003, Duty Officer's car good condition) and is designed to be an emergency response vehicle and the secondary command vehicle when the Car 1 is not available.
-Car 3 (2007 utility pick up truck - excellent condition) was replaced during 2006 with a 4 door crew cab pick up truck.
+This vehicle will need to be planned for future replacement.
+Car 3 (2007 utility pick up truck - excellent condition)

 Radio Equipment: The UHF radio system is in good condition.
 All firefighters have UHF portable radios and pagers for their safety.
-The department still maintains our Low-band radio system as a back up and communications system for alerting and all communications on UHF are repeated on Low-Band.
+The department maintains our Low-band radio system as a back up and communications system for alerting and all communications on UHF are repeated on Low-Band.
 The public wishing to listen to us can tune their scanner to either 460.1625 or 33.96